-One Hundred Fifteenth Congress United States of America To provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018.
-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled TITLE I SECTION 11000, SHORT TITLE, ETC. (a) AMENDMENT OF 1986 CODE.-Except as otherwise expressly provided, whenever in this title an amendmen epeal is expressed in terms of an amendment to, or repeal of, a section or other provision, the reference shall be considered to be made to a section or other provision of the Internal Revenue Code of 1986 Subtitle A-Individual Tax Reform PART I-TAX RATE REFORM SEC.
+One Hundred fifteenth Congress United States of America An Act To provide for reconciliation pursuant to titles II and V of the concurrent resolution on the budget for fiscal year 2018 Be it enacted by the Senate and House of Representatives of the United States of America in Congress ass TITLEI SECTION 11000.
+SHORT TITLE, ETC. (a) AMENDMENT OF 1986 CODE.-Except as otherwise expressly provided, whenever in this title an ame or repeal is expressed in terms of an amendment to, or repeal of, a section or other provision, the reference shall be considered to be made to a section or other provision of the Internal Revenue Code of 1986 Subtitle A-Individual Tax Reform PART I-TAX RATE REFORM SEC.
 11001.
-MODIFICATION OF RATES. (a) IN GENERAL .- Section 1 is amended by adding at the end the following new subsection "(i) MODIFICATIONS FOR TAXABLE YEARS 2018 THROUGH 2025 .-"(A) subsection (i) shall not apply, and "(B) this section (other than subsection (i)) shall be applied as provided in paragraphs (2) through (6).
+MODIFICATION OF RATES. (a) IN GENERAL .-Section 1 is amended by adding at the end the following new subsection "(j) Modifications For Taxable Years 2018 Through 2025 .-"(1) IN GENERAL .- In the case of a taxable year beginning after December 31, 2017, and before January 1 "(A) subsection (i) shall not apply, and "(B) this section (other than subsection (i)) shall be applied as provided in paragraphs (2) through (6).